Cherokee Garden Library Program: Film & Panel Discussion

 Author Talks

-Cherokee Garden Library of Atlanta History Center will host the showing of a new film, Landscapes of Exclusion, produced by the Library of American Landscape History (LALH).
+Cherokee Garden Library of Atlanta History Center hosted the showing of a new film, Landscapes of Exclusion, produced by the Library of American Landscape History (LALH).
 The short documentary by Forster Films illuminates the seldom-discussed history of segregated state parks in the Jim Crow era.
-William E. O’Brien, author of Landscapes of Exclusion: State Parks and Jim Crow in the American South (LALH, 2015), and Arthur J. Clement, an architect who attended camp in a segregated state park included in O’Brien’s book, will discuss the many complexities inherent in these stories.
-Abra Lee—horticulturist, historian, author, founder of Conquer The Soil, and Cherokee Garden Library Advisory Board member—will moderate a panel discussion with O’Brien, Clement, and Ian Forster of Forster Films.
+William E. O’Brien, author of Landscapes of Exclusion: State Parks and Jim Crow in the American South (LALH, 2015), and Arthur J. Clement, an architect who attended camp in a segregated state park included in O’Brien’s book, discussed the many complexities inherent in these stories.
+Abra Lee—horticulturist, historian, author, founder of Conquer The Soil, and Cherokee Garden Library Advisory Board member—moderated a panel discussion with O’Brien, Clement, and Ian Forster of Forster Films.

-An author’s book signing and reception will follow the program.
+An author’s book signing and reception followed the program.

 Swimming at Jones Lake State Park, Elizabethtown, NC, 1940.
 Courtesy State Archives of North Carolina.